shafdev/L2-assessment-task/readme.md

 3.  `traffic.db`: A SQLite database file with a table `request_logs` containing fields: `timestamp`, `ip_address`, `status_code`, `response_time_ms`, `bytes_sent`.
 4. Instructions: This document with tasks and deliverables.

+These can be accessed from our [GitHub Repository](https://github.com/SuyunCDN/L2-assessment).

 ## Tasks

 ### 1. Nginx Log Analysis